 4. Know your Library

 Understanding your library early is the key to a successful first semester.
 It means you'll be confident using our online databases, support services and study areas before your first assignment is due.
 Check our library essentials for new students to get started.

 5. Get involved

 Once you're comfortable with your timetable, library and getting around campus, it's a good idea to look for opportunities to make friends outside your classes.

-'Get involved in as many clubs, projects and other opportunities as possible,' says Georgina Wheeler, who did exactly that last year and went on to win our Big Idea social enterprise competition.
-'This gives you the chance to meet other students with similar interests and start developing your skills.'
+'Get involved in as many clubs, projects and other opportunities as possible,' says Georgina Wheeler, 'This gives you the chance to meet other students with similar interests and start developing your skills.'

 'The best advice that I can give to new students is to make an effort to make friends,' Georgina adds.
 'It's important to realise that everyone feels a bit lost in the beginning, so I would encourage new students not to be shy because sharing the experience with other students will really improve your university life.'